nno3/neuroease/docs/BackendSetUp.md

 ### 9.1 Why archiving is used instead of deletion

-In UK health and care contexts, patient information often needs to be retained for governance, clinical accountability, and continuity.
+In UK health and care contexts, patient information often needs to be retained for governance, clinical accountability, and continuity [3].
 At the same time, the UK GDPR storage limitation principle requires that personal data is kept **no longer than necessary** for its purpose, while allowing longer storage where justified (e.g., for archiving purposes) under appropriate safeguards [1].
 NHS guidance also indicates that many health and care records are generally retained for extended periods (commonly around eight years after last treatment, depending on record type and context) [2].

 For NeuroEase, these constraints shaped the backend design: instead of deleting patient accounts and losing traceability, the system supports a controlled archive lifecycle.